konapun/HomegrownMVC-Skeleton/lib/HomegrownMVC/README.md

 ```

 ## Using routes
-HomegrownMVC uses a router to locate controllers.
+HomegrownMVC uses a router to locate controllers, but controllers are responsible for declaring the routes they handle.
 ```php
 /*
  * This could be a snippet from your index.php file